-12 PROTESTS
+13 PROTESTS

-- 12.1 A boat wishing to protest another competitor should inform the Race Committee before leaving the race area. - 12.2 Hearing Request forms are available at the Race Office in the DMYC and on the DMYC web site.
-Such forms should be delivered to the Race Office within two hours of the last boat finishing the last race of the day. - 12.3 Protests will normally be heard at 1700 hours on the Sunday following the protest, but a protest on the last day of a series will be heard as soon as practicable, to facilitate prize-giving.
+- 13.1 A boat wishing to protest another competitor should inform the Race Committee before leaving the race area.
+This may be done directly or via a patrol boat. - 13.2 Hearing Request forms are available at the Race Office in the DMYC and on the DMYC web site.
+Such forms should be delivered to the Race Office within two hours of the last boat finishing the last race of the day. - 13.3 Protests will normally be heard at 17:00 on the Sunday following the protest, but a protest on the last day of a series will be heard as soon as practicable, to facilitate prize-giving.

-13 SCORING
+14 SCORING

-- 13.1 The scoring system in RRS Appendix A will be used, with rule A5.3 in effect.
-Rule A5.3 will be changed so that the score for a boat that does not come to the starting area will be 3 more than the number of boats that came to the starting area. - 13.2 Finish times of boats in the PY class will be adjusted using the Portsmouth Yardstick handicap system, with local adjustments where appropriate. - 13.3 At least 3 boats must start to constitute a race. - 13.4 At least 5 races must be completed to constitute a series. - 13.5 When more than 5 races have been completed in a series, discards will be allowed as follows: 6 to 8 races: 1 discard; 9 to 12 races: 2 discards; 13 to 16 races: 3 discards; 17 to 20 races: 4 discards; 21 to 24 races: 5 discards; 25 or more races: 6 discards.
+- 14.1 The scoring system in RRS Appendix A will be used, with rule A5.3 in effect.
+Rule A5.3 will be changed so that the score for a boat that did not come to the starting area will be 4 more than the number of boats that came to the starting area. - 14.2 Finish times of boats in the PY class will be adjusted using the Portsmouth Yardstick handicap system, with local adjustments where appropriate. - 14.3 At least 2 boats must start to constitute a race. - 14.4 At least 5 races must be completed to constitute a series. - 14.5 When 5 or more races have been completed in a series, discards will be allowed as follows: 5 to 8 races: 1 discard; 9 to 12 races: 2 discards; 13 to 16 races: 3 discards; 17 to 20 races: 4 discards; 21 to 24 races: 5 discards; 25 or more races: 6 discards.

-14 SAFETY
+15 SAFETY

-- 14.1 Adequate personal buoyancy must be worn by all competitors.
-Wet suits are not sufficient. - 14.2 Each boat should have on board a knife, which is readily accessible in the case of capsize, and a towing line, properly secured. - 14.3 The priority of safety boat personnel is the safety of people.
-The instructions of safety boat personnel must be obeyed. - 14.4 In strong winds or other adverse conditions, especially if the race is abandoned, boats must return to shore as soon as possible after finishing or retiring.
-In extreme conditions, it may not be possible to return to the point of departure. - 14.5 In the event of racing being abandoned due to severe weather conditions, competitors are required to report immediately to the DMYC on their arrival ashore (01 280 1371). - 14.6 Failure to comply with any of these safety instructions may lead to non-discardable disqualification.
+- 15.1 Adequate personal buoyancy must be worn by all competitors.
+Wet suits are not sufficient. - 15.2 Each boat should have on board a knife, which is readily accessible in the case of capsize, and a towing line, properly secured. - 15.3 The priority of patrol boat personnel is the safety of people.
+The instructions of patrol boat personnel must be obeyed. - 15.4 In strong winds or other adverse conditions, boats should return to shore as soon as possible after finishing racing for the day. - 15.5 Failure to comply with any of these safety instructions may lead to non-discardable disqualification.
 This changes RRS A5.1.

-15 DISCLAIMER OF LIABILITY
+16 DISCLAIMER OF LIABILITY

 Competitors participate in these races entirely at their own risk and take responsibility for their decision to race or to continue racing - see RRS Rule 3, Decision to Race.
 The Dun Laoghaire Motor Yacht Club cannot be held responsible for any injury, accident or damage to any person, boat or equipment arising out of these races.
-The same applies to the organisers, the sponsors, the safety boat personnel and any volunteer acting on behalf of the DMYC.
+The same applies to the organisers, the sponsors, the patrol boat personnel and any volunteer acting on behalf of the DMYC.

-16 PRIZES
+17 PRIZES

 Prizes will be awarded to the top three boats in each class in each series.
-Prizes for Series 1 will be awarded, if possible, on Sunday 18 December 2022 at the Christmas party.
-Prizes for Series 2 and for the Overall Series will be presented in the DMYC on 26 March 2023.
+Further prizes may be awarded if justified by the number of entries.
+Prizes for Series 1 will be awarded, if possible, on Sunday 22 December 2024 at the Christmas party.
+Prizes for Series 2 and for the Overall Series will be presented in the DMYC on 23 March 2025.

-Special prizes may also be presented after each day's racing (at approx. 1700 hours).
-Competitors must be present to collect these prizes on the day.
+Special prizes may also be presented in the DMYC after each day's racing (at approx. 17:00).
+Competitors must be present to collect these prizes on the day or on the following race day.